asrenninger/wrangling/documentation/project.md

 # Final Project
 ## The Geography of Urban Form in America (and abroad)

 This project will use raster and vector data on the form of cities to compare urban core morphologies across America.
 To do this, I will aggregate street networks, building footprints, vegetation and population from a combination of open source resources.
+The result will be a similarity score for cities, focusing on extracts of downtowns, allowing users to compare built environments across the country, along with twin cluster analyses to build categories of these environs.

 1. [datasets](#datasets)
 2. [questions](#questions)